 max_reconnect_attempts |

-Max reconnect attempts (0 = infinite) | 0 |
+Max reconnect attempts (0 = infinite, recommended) | 0 |

 Implementing Your Smart Contract